dglazkov/polymath/README.md

 OpenAI's completion API is trained on a massive corpus of public content, making it have good general intelligence.
 However, it typically knows nothing about your *specific* content.
-It's possible to fine-tune these models with your specific content, but that's expensive and unneccesary.
+It's possible to fine-tune these models with your specific content, but that's expensive and unnecessary.
 The completion APIs tha generate free-form answers have only a small window (no more than a few pages of text) of "working memory".
 The trick is that when you ask a question, you also select the most relevant bits of content from your library and include those